spotify/scio/scio-repl/README.md

 Scio context is available at 'c1' scio> :newScio c2
-Scio context is available at 'c2'
+Scio context is available at 'c2' scio> :newLocalScio lc
+Scio context is available at 'lc'
 ```

 You can use those in combination with `DataflowPipelineRunner` to run multiple pipelines at the same